Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 <br>

 ### combined_modified_peptide.tsv
 ##### `combined_modified_peptide.tsv` files contain FDR-filtered peptides from all experimental groups, where each row is a peptide sequence including modifications.
+Individual ions are collapsed.
 Contents of each column are listed below.

 **Peptide Sequence** peptide amino acid sequence, modifications not included ('stripped' peptide sequence)